 1. Think through your Thanksgiving.

 If you’ve never served up a Thanksgiving meal before, take some time to consider how you want to plan a big dinner and enjoy it.
 Resist the impulse to be so ambitious that you don’t enjoy your day.
-Think about how to find that balance of creating a wonderful meal for your family but not creating too much stress.
+Think about how to find that balance of creating a wonderful meal for your family without creating too much stress for you.

-Last year, at the risk of sacrilege, I ditched the whole bird notion and bought a turkey breast and chicken legs instead.
+Several years ago, at the risk of sacrilege, I ditched the notion of roasting a whole turkey and bought a turkey breast and chicken legs instead.
 Everyone was happy; the oven wasn’t tied up for hours on end; we didn’t waste dark meat that we don’t like.
-Triple win.
-I’m doing the same thing this year.
+Triple win!

 2. Keep your budget in mind.

 Hosting a Thanksgiving meal doesn’t have to break the bank.
 There are so many strategies to help you prepare a delicious Thanksgiving meal on a dime.